-There are tons of different kinds but I recommend an actual set that goes together.
+There are TONS of different kinds but I recommend a set that goes together.
 Mismatched items don’t photograph well.

-Padded Bras vs. non-padded: Padded is going to make ‘the girls’ look perkier and/or voluptuous, BUT If you don’t need support or enhancement, don’t feel obligated to go that route.
+Padded Bras vs. non-padded: Padded makes ‘the girls’ look perkier and/or voluptuous, BUT If you don’t need support or enhancement, ditch it.
 Padded bras can sometimes photograph as wonky or stiff in comparison to your body.

 Quick Tip: Want to appear leaner?
 Bra/panty sets ‘cut you in half’ visually.
 A one-piece (like a bodysuit) will make you appear longer.

 Teddies come in tons of different styles, but some have support built in, some don’t.
 I’m here to tell ya if you need support, get one with built in cups!

 LOVE these.
 They look good on everybody and most include spandex (keeping tummies smooth but material is still stretchy).

 Fur, trench, leather, blazer, etc. Coats (or jackets) should be close to your size (if too big we can use clips).
 This look is best with no bra and just undies.

 Super popular choice, can range from a work shirt to military or civil service uniform.
 Often times the shirt is wayyyy to big, so we can use clips to keep your curves intact and make it look like your not wearing a tent. 🙂

 Quick Tip: Shirts can be worn with or without underwear, but if wearing both bra and panty it will photograph better if they are part of a set or at least match in color.

 Looks best with no bra.
 For the ‘under boob’ look, cut the shirt a few inches below the nipple.
 Please plan accordingly for panties to match your tee/tank or a complimentary color.